stocchi/speedrun-notes/black/README.md

 Weaken it (Take Down{TODO}/Confusion) and throw Dusk ball, then Ultra Ball/Heal Ball

-*Cool strat I'm going for IVRNG frame 1 and 4: tackle Snivy during Twins' Double, keep Lillipup HP low (<10) during Cave.
-Suicide Lillipup with Take Down on Sawk, catch it with Swoobat so you dont have to deposit any slave*
+(strat I'm going for IVRNG frame 1 and 4: tackle Snivy during Twins' Double, keep Lillipup HP low (<10) during Cave.
+Let Lillipup die with Take Down on Sawk, catch it with Swoobat so you dont have to deposit any slave)

 - Grab ether on the right
 - If more than 1 HM friends is in your party and alive, go back to center , pc heal sawk and deposit slaves